 Rae Glacier Trail is a 4.9 mile lightly trafficked out and back trail located near Kananaskis Improvement District, Alberta, Canada that features a lake and is rated as moderate.
-The trail is primarily used for walking, nature trips, and birding and is accessible from July until October.
+The trail is primarily used for walking, nature trips, and birding and is best used from July until October.

 Wow!!
 Spectacular views of the surrounding peaks and the valley below.
 The trail becomes a bit hard to follow once you reach the river gorge, just keep the river to your left and keep going, the trail reappears before long.
 Totally worth it.
 Most people only go as far as Elbow Lake so you can leave the foot traffic behind.